Jovon Johnson: Coaching career

 In 2020, Johnson was hired as the defensive coordinator and defensive backs coach for Defiance.
 In 2022, he was named head coach for North East High School in North East, Pennsylvania.
 He resigned after two seasons and posted an overall record of 10–11.
 In 2024, he was hired by Erik Raeburn of Gannon to be the team's special teams coordinator and defensive backs coach.

+It was announced on January 8, 2026, that Johnson had joined the Toronto Argonauts to serve as the team's defensive backs coach.